 “I had listened to the Black Keys before and hadn’t connected to their music, but their interpretation of Junior Kimbrough’s ‘Meet Me in the City’ was the spark,” Wilson says.
 “I became obsessed with their music, and as I listened, I began to dissect their influences.
 I started zoning in on Patrick’s drumming, and I could tell from the way he played the drums that he listened to hip-hop.
 Even though it was rock music, there was a swagger that sounded like hip-hop.
 That gave me the idea that maybe Patrick could produce my record.”

 After one positive but formal meeting with Carney, Wilson’s enthusiasm to work with him was piqued.
 Even though she saw an obvious musical connection, the consummation of their creative partnership was not immediate.

 “Rock stars can be kind of elusive,” Wilson says.
 “He tried to play it cool.
 I eventually started texting him saying, ‘Let’s just do one song.’
 He finally agreed and told me to bring my band by his studio.
 But that was not the way I wanted this to go down.
-So I kept bugging him and asking if I could just come by
+So I kept bugging him and asking if I could just come by and talk.”